bhenndricks/23cfeatures/draft-lab/draft-lab.md

 ## Task 2: Login to Users and Test the new feature Schema Priveledges versus the Select Grants Feature

-At this point we know we gave user 1 the limited ability to access table 1 from the schema.
-Whereas u2 has schema level access that we defined earlier.
-The main difference is that in the past if you have a schema with many new tables being created and you want to grant u1 account SELECT permission on these tables you would usually have to manually regrant access to that user to view new tables.
-Fast forward to now, 23c allows DBA to grant perma access to all tables under the schema.
-You will see this in action during this lab.
+In the current scenario, we have assigned user 1 with limited access to table 1 within the schema, while user 2 has schema-level access as defined earlier.
+The key distinction lies in the past practice where, when dealing with a schema containing numerous newly created tables, granting SELECT permission to user 1 on these tables necessitated manual access regrants each time new tables were added.
+However, with the advent of Oracle 23c, database administrators (DBAs) now have the ability to grant permanent access to all tables within a schema.
+During this lab, you will witness firsthand how this functionality operates, providing a seamless experience for managing access to tables within the schema.

 1. Login to user 1